apmiller108/beatbrain/PROJECT.txt

 ### **Polish & UX Enhancements**
 - [x] Add info icon for each track that on click shows the full track details (what should the UX be?
 Modal? expand row item?)
-- [ ] Add "Add tracks" button to manually add tracks from library.
-Use react-select.
-User keywords search artist, track name, group.
-See ./specifications/TRACKSEARCH.md
+- [ ] Add tracks to playlist feature See ./specifications/TRACKSEARCH.md for feature specs
+- [ ] Change key notation select to something else.
+It looks like crap.

 ### **Testing**
 - [x] Write unit tests for new appDatabase playlist methods